KelvinHoKaHim/aggregators/README.md

 - `--epochs` : Maximum number of epochs

-- `--eps` : Stopping criteria tolorance
+- `--eps` : Stopping criteria tolerance

 ## Graph plotting
 After running the experiments, you may plot the corresponding graphs by running the following commands